nitaybz/homebridge-opensprinkler-system/README.md

-This is based off of the [homebridge-opensprinkler](http://github.com/timcharper/homebridge-opensprinkler) plugin originally created by Tim Charper.
+This is based off of the [homebridge-opensprinkler](http://github.com/timcharper/homebridge-opensprinkler) plugin originally created by Tim Charper used under the ISC license.

 # OpenSprinkler

-"Hey Siri, turn off my sprinklers"
+"Hey Siri, turn off my sprinklers."

+"Hey Siri, are the Back Patio sprinklers on?"

 ## Overview